summa-dev/halo2-experiments/README.md

 # Experiment 8 - Merkle Tree V3

 This experiment re-implements the Merkle Tree circuit of experiment 6 using the PoseidonChip created in experiment 7.

+### Configuration

-The Chip tree looks like this:
+The Configuration tree looks like this:

 - MerkleTreeV3Chip
     - PoseidonChip
         - Pow5Chip

+The MerkleTreeV3 Config contains 3 advice columns, 1 instance column, a boolean selector, a swap selector and the PoseidonConfig.

+The 3 advice columns and the instance column are instantiated inside the `configure` function of the circuit and passed to the `configure` function of the MerkleTreeV3Chip.
+That's because in this way these columns can be shared across different chips inside the same circuit (although this is not the case).
+The bool_selector and swap_seletor are instantiated inside the `configure` function of the MerkleTreeV3Chip.
+That's because these selectors are specific for the MerkleTreeV3Chip and don't need to be shared across other chips.

+The child chip PoseidonChip is instantiated inside the `configure` function of the MerkleTreeV2Chip.
+In this way we can leverage `PoseidonChip` with its gates and its assignment function inside our MerkleTreeV2Chip.

 TO DO:
 - [ ] Replace usage of constants in Inclusion Check.